theandrelima/pydantic-serdes/docs/getting_started.md

 # my_package/main.py
 1  import os
 2  import json
-3  from serial_bus import GLOBAL_DATA_STORE as datastore
+3  from pydantic_serdes import GLOBAL_DATA_STORE as datastore
-4  from serial_bus.utils import generate_from_file
+4  from pydantic_serdes.utils import generate_from_file
 5
 6  if __name__ == "__main__":
-7    # this makes sure serial_bus will know where to look for model classes.
+7    # this makes sure pydantic_serdes will know where to look for model classes.
 8    # if your model classes are scattered through more than on module, make it a CSV str.
 9    os.environ["MODELS_MODULES"] = "my_package.models"
 10